 Goldman Sachs subsidiary pleads to US charges in 1MDB probe

+In addition, several current and former top executives at Goldman will have to return millions of dollars in pay and bonuses to the company, a financial penalty for those in charge when the scandal unfolded.

-The company, Goldman Sachs Malaysia, entered the plea in federal court in Brooklyn.
+Goldman Sachs Malaysia entered the plea in federal court in Brooklyn.
 As part of its plea, the company admitted that it “knowingly and willfully” conspired to violate U.S. anti-bribery laws.

+The $2.9 billion includes payments to U.S. and overseas regulators.
+The penalties also include roughly $600 million in profits Goldman made off the 1MDB scandal that it will have to disgorge.
+Goldman had previously reached a $3.9 billion settlement with the government of Malaysia.

+Goldman Sachs’ board of directors decided to claw back pay and bonuses from top executives, including current CEO David Solomon and former CEO Lloyd Blankfein.
+The firm is in talks with additional executives to return part of their pay to the company over their role in the scheme.
+In total, more than $174 million in pay and bonuses are being returned to the company, the board said.

 Malaysian and U.S. prosecutors had alleged that bond sales organized by Goldman Sachs provided one of the means for associates of former Prime Minister Najib Razak to steal billions over several years from a fund that was ostensibly set up to accelerate Malaysia’s economic development.